Legion-Expansion/Legion-Expansion/README.md

 ## Install

-Run install.py with correct PA_PATH to backup existing and install.
+Run install.py with your PA_DATA_PATH in papaths.py to backup existing and install a clean copy from source for testing.

 Existing mod folders will be automatically backed up.